Great Rift Valley, Kenya: Lakes

 Kenya is home to 64 (9.50%) of the total lakes found within the continent of Africa.
 Eight of these make up the main lakes in the Kenyan Rift Valley.
 From north to south, the names of these lakes are Lake Turkana, Lake Logipi, Lake Baringo, Lake Bogoria, Lake Nakuru, Lake Elmenteita, Lake Naivasha, and Lake Magadi.
 Of those eight, only Lakes Baringo and Naivasha are fresh water.

 Lake Turkana, at the northern end of the rift, is 250 km long, between 15 km and 30 km wide and is 125 m at its greatest depth.

 Most of the other lakes are shallow and poorly drained, and therefore have become alkaline.
 They have waters that are rich in blue-green algae, which feed insect larvae, small crustaceans and lesser flamingos.
 The larvae and crustaceans are food for fish and greater flamingos.

 Massive flocks of these birds have been found to have an effect on the lakeside sediments also.
 Their numbers cause trampling of the silts in certain areas, while the feeding grounds are oxygenated due to probing beaks in the mud.
 Their nest mounds can also be preserved and cemented as the lake's water levels change.
 These form irregularities in the lakeside topography.

 Trona, an evaporative mineral, used for sodium carbonate production, has been mined at Lake Magadi for nearly 100 years.
 It produces about 250,000 metric tonnes per year.
 Other precious minerals like rubies and pink sapphires have been found and mined from areas around Lake Baringo.
 In 2004, over 2 kilograms of Corundum were collected.

-Three shallow alkaline lakes and the surrounding lands make up the Kenya lake system: Lake Bogoria at 10700 ha, Lake Nakuru at 18800 ha and Lake Elementaita at 2534 ha.
+Three shallow alkaline lakes and the surrounding lands make up the Kenya lake system: Lake Bogoria at 10700 ha, Lake Nakuru at 18800 ha and Lake Elmenteita at 2534 ha.
 This system has one of the most diverse populations of birds in the world, and is the home of thirteen globally threatened species of bird.
 It is an important nesting and breeding site for great white pelicans, and is the most important feeding area for lesser flamingos in the world.
 The system is home to globally important populations of black-necked grebe, African spoonbill, pied avocet, little grebe, yellow-billed stork, black-winged stilt, grey-headed gull and gull-billed tern.

 The Kenya lake system is a key location on the West Asian-East African Flyway, a route followed by huge numbers of birds in their annual migration from breeding grounds in the north to wintering places in Africa.
 The lands around the lakes include large populations of black rhino, Rothschild's giraffe, greater kudu, lion, cheetah and wild dogs.

 The Kenya lake system is surrounded by the steep escarpment of the Rift Valley, which provides a spectacular backdrop.

 Other lakes are Lake Chew Bahir, in the northeast extension.
 This lake lies mainly in Ethiopia but extends into Kenya in the rainy season.
 Lake Kamnarok is another small lake.